Image & Video Optimization: Modern Formats & Techniques

 āœ… Implement srcset for responsive images

-āœ… Lazy load below-fold images
+āœ… Lazy load non-critical below-fold images

 āœ… Set dimensions (width/height) to prevent CLS